 Go to the settings page using the cog icon.
 Ensure the feedback release date is correct.
 If necessary, adjust it using the date picker tool or by entering the date in the text box.

 Take extra care when making adjustments to the post date.
 If it is accidentally set earlier than the current date, all anonymitiy will be lifted and cannot be re-imposed.

-Use the submit button to commit the changes
+Use the Submit button to save the changes when you are confident the setting is correct.